-Apply low temperature grease (P / N 413 7061 00) on threads and spring seat prior to installing.
+Apply synthetic grease (P/N 413 7115 00) on threads and spring seat prior to installing.
 Fully tighten then back off one turn.

 16, Pin

 Install so that it can only be removed upward.
 Lock it in the caliper casting notch.